idawz/DAORag/README.md

 2. Open the resulting directory in Android Studio.
 A project build is initiated automatically, if not, run `./gradlew :app:build` in the terminal.

-3. [Get an API key from Google AI Studio](https://ai.google.dev/gemini-api/docs/api-key) to use the Gemini API.
+3. Download the `Gemma3n-e4b-it-int4.task` model from the official Mediapipe release and place it inside `app/src/main/assets/`.

-4. [Run the app](https://developer.android.com/studio/run) on a physical device or a emulator.
-Tap on the '🔑' icon to add the API key.
+4. [Run the app](https://developer.android.com/studio/run) on a physical device or an emulator.

 Perform a Gradle sync, and run the application.